AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

     plt.show()
     print(f"✓ Chart saved: {out_file}")
 ```
-Technical Implementation: To create this graph, the script first identifies the gender column.
+To create this graph, the script first identifies the gender column.
 It then uses the Pandas groupby() function to split the data into two groups: Male and Female.
 To find the survival rate, the code simply calculates the average (.mean()) of the 'Survived' column.
 Since the data uses 0 for deceased and 1 for survivor, the average gives us the exact percentage of survivors.
 Finally, the results are displayed as a bar chart using specific colors (light coral and light blue) to easily distinguish between the two groups.

 &emsp; <img width="500" height="400" alt="grapheSurvivalGender" src="plots\04_survival_by_gender.png" />